hauleth/hauleth/content/post/beam-process-memory-usage.md

 - Tuples - which are non-growable product type of the values, so you can access any field quite fast, but adding more values is performance no-no
-- (Singly) linked lists - growable type (in most case it will have single type values in it, but in Erlang that is not always the case), which is fast to prepend or pop data from the beginning, but do not try to do anything else if you care about performance.
+- (Singly) linked lists - growable type.
+In most case it will have single type values in it, but in Erlang that is not always the case.
+It is fast to prepend or pop data from the beginning, but do not try to do anything else if you care about performance.

-In this case we will focus on the 2nd one, as there tuples aren't important at all.
+In this case we will focus on the 2nd one, as these tuples aren't important at all.

 Singly linked list is simple data structure.
 It's either special value `[]` (an empty list) or it's something called "cons-cell".
-Cons-cells are also simple structures - it's 2ary tuple (tuple with 2 elements) where first value is head - the value in the list cell, and another one is the "tail" of the list (aka rest of the list).
+Cons-cells are also simple structures - it's 2-ary tuple (tuple with 2 elements) where first value is head - the value in the list cell, and another one is the "tail" of the list (aka rest of the list).
 In Elixir the cons-cell is denoted like that `[head | tail]`.
 Super simple structure as you can see, and perfect for the functional programming as you can add new values to the list without modifying existing values, so you can be immutable and fast.
-However if you need to construct the sequence of a lot of values (like our list of all tasks) then we have problem.
+However, if you need to construct the sequence of a lot of values (like our list of all tasks) then we have problem.
 Because Elixir promises that list returned from the `for` will be **in-order** of the values passed to it.
 That mean that we either need to process our data